Trauma-informed practice in BC Corrections

-BC Corrections is committed to exploring how trauma informed practices can support addressing the Calls to Action by Canada’s Truth and Reconciliation Commission and the United Nations Declaration of Rights of Indigenous People, the BC First Nations Justice Strategy and the Métis Justice Strategy.
+BC Corrections is committed to exploring how trauma-informed practice can support addressing the Calls to Action by Canada’s Truth and Reconciliation Commission, the United Nations Declaration on the Rights of Indigenous People, the BC First Nations Justice Strategy and the Métis Justice Strategy.